A comedy about what happens when our faith is thrown into crisis by the author who brought you Off the Derech Dolorosa...

 Clara

 Andy is a regular performer on the J-Town Playhouse stage and in Theater in the Rough's Shakespeare productions in the park.
-This summer (2023), she is appearing in Theater in the Rough's production of Julius Caesar as the title character.
+Last summer (2023), she appeared in Theater in the Rough's production of Julius Caesar as the title character.
 She is adept at such diverse roles as staid aunties (Pride and Prejudice) and bordello managers (Measure for Measure).
 Andy is in fact from Buffalo, NY.

 TOM DUDZICK